Less desktop overhead

 | Workflow | Open drawings, mark up issues, measure, count, and export clean PDFs. | Deep PDF editing, tool chests, markups list, studio sessions, and enterprise standards. |

-| Setup | Web workspace for lightweight contractor review. | Desktop-led workflow with broader configuration depth. |
+| Setup | Web workspace for lightweight contractor review — sign up and open a drawing. | Desktop-led install with broader configuration depth. |

 Contractors who mostly need markup, measurement, counts, comments, and drawing exports may not need a full desktop-first AEC PDF suite for every review job.